About the ATACS Center

 Professor of Obstetrics and Gynecology

-Zuber D. Mulla, Ph.D., is professor of obstetrics and gynecology, and assistant academic dean for Faculty Development.
-He joined the faculty in 2006 and has worked over 20 years as an epidemiologist.
-Dr. Mulla earned his Ph.D. in epidemiology from the University of South Florida College of Public Health in Tampa.
-He is a recipient of the Outstanding Teacher Award from the El Paso Regional Campus of the University of Texas School of Public Health at Houston.
-His professional interests include faculty development and women’s health.
+Zuber D. Mulla, Ph.D., serves as professor of obstetrics and gynecology and assistant dean for faculty development at TTUHSC El Paso.
+Mulla earned his Ph.D. in epidemiology from the University of South Florida College of Public Health in Tampa.
+He has published over 70 papers in peer-reviewed journals.
+He is a recipient of the Outstanding Teacher Award from the El Paso Regional Campus of the University of Texas School of Public Health at Houston, and a recipient of the 2017 University of South Florida College of Public Health Outstanding Alumni Award.
+Mulla’s research interests clinical simulation, faculty development, and women’s health.

 Hoi Ho, M.D.